 Who is eligible to be nominated for the National History Teacher of the Year Award?

-Any full-time K-12 educator who teaches American history (including state and local history) as either an individual subject or through social studies, reading, language arts and other subjects is eligible for the award.
-The Institute honors elementary (K-6) and middle and high school (7-12) teachers in separate categories in alternate years.
+Any full-time K–12 educator who teaches American history (including state and local history) as either an individual subject or as part of other subjects, such as social studies, reading, or language arts, is eligible for the award.

 All nominated teachers must meet the following criteria: